baba-fried/Covid-19-Data-Exploration-And-Analysis-SQL/README.md

-# COVID-19 Data Analysis Using SQL
+# COVID-19 Data Exploration And Analysis Using SQL

 ## Project Overview